derick/style-guide/README.md

 * Never call the model layer directly from a view.
-* Never make complex formatting in the views, export the formatting to a method in the view helper or the model.
+* Never make complex formatting in the views, export the formatting to a method in the view helper, or the model, or more than likely a decorator.
 * Avoid using DRY principles to reduce duplication of code that is visually the same, rather than essentially the same.
 Code should not be made DRY if the business motivation behind duplicated code differs between cases.
 Please see